 The site location is well suited for setting up of power plant with availability of adequate land, water, approach to road, and waterways, fuel source/supply arrangement.
-Associated facilities, such as, construction laydown and camp areas have also been selected based on the basis of alternative analysis and selection of best suited option.
+Construction laydown and camp areas have also been selected based on the basis of alternative analysis and selection of best suited option.